FatimahJaffar/Power-BI-Dashboard/README.md

 ![Home page](images/1.png)
 This screen serves as a **menu or navigation hub** within Power BI, allowing users to jump between different visualization-related topics or dashboards such as:
-Common chart types (bar, columns, line, area, maps, tables)s
+Common chart types (bar, columns, line, area, maps, tables)

 ![Home page](images/2.png)
 This Power BI dashboard is designed to **compare job salaries and education requirements** in the data field, answering questions such as: